 Here, Maghzi explains how he went about defining what managed services is for an AV business:

-“To start we asked our closet clients what managed AV services they wished our business would offered.
+“To start we asked our closest clients what managed AV services they wished our business would offer.
 We asked about their pain points, their strategic imperatives and how they thought we could help?”